Feeling lost? Can you relate to this Reddit post in the Career Guidance forum?

 In job searching, a great tool is conducting Informational Interviews and speaking with people that are in jobs that you think may interest you and they can tell you more real details.
 Whatever you find to be really intriguing and makes you want to know more about, that could be a good sign of a career/job you’re interested in.
 Ask them about education and skills requirements and take notes.

-- Consider your life like a flight of stairs.
+- Consider your life as a flight of stairs.

 Each step is leading to the next one.
 You don’t have to know or see the entire staircase, and you may not even know what’s on the second floor.